I am not your expectations, no.

 ♥ Prone to the phenomenon “Shrinkage.”

-Due to the varying degrees of the curls of the strands, the hair may not reach its actual length when or after getting wet.
+Due to the varying degrees of the strands’ curls, the hair may not reach its actual length when or after getting wet.
 As the strands naturally coil.

 It gives you the option to wear your hair short or long, whenever.
 The tighter your coils, the higher your shrinkage.

-Afro-textured is the least common type of hair.
-Each strand of hair is beautiful, just as it grows from the scalp.
+Afro-textured hair is the least common type of hair.
+Each strand beautiful, just as it grows from the scalp.
 Wear it with pride.

 Embrace your coils and listen to your crown.
 For our hair is part of who we are.
 Keep in mind that it’s beautiful, acceptable, and presentable in its natural state.
 Just the way it is.